 Beekeeping - Bees can only be kept in urban areas if, in the opinion of a Council officer, keeping bees won’t or is not likely to become a nuisance or annoyance to any person or be dangerous to people’s health.

-Cats - No more than five cats or kittens over the age of six months can be kept per house in an urban area without Council consent.
+Cats - No more than three cats or kittens over the age of six months can be kept per house in an urban area without Council consent.

 Cattle - Cattle may be kept in urban areas provided they are kept no less than 2m from a boundary of any adjoining premises and are not, in the opinion of a Council officer, causing an annoyance.